TheSittingCat/TheSittingCat.github.io/index.md

 ## News

+Two papers accepted for [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).
+    - [IntelliProof: An Argumentation Network-based Conversational Helper for Organized Reflection](https://arxiv.org/abs/2511.04528), accepted for Demonstration Track.
+    - Where Norms and References Collide: Evaluating LLMs on Normative Reasoning, accepted for the main technical track.

 I will be serving as a program committee member for [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).

 I will be serving as a reviewer for [AIES 2025](https://www.aies-conference.com/2025/).